-Because Chromebooks run Chrome OS, Google's operating system, they rely heavily on Google's suite of applications.
-Although you can log in to Chrome OS as a guest, in order to have the best experience, users should log in to the system with Google credentials.
+Because Chromebooks run Chrome OS, Google's operating system, they rely heavily on Google's suite of applications and a working Internet connection.
+Although you can log in to Chrome OS as a guest, to have the best experience, users should log in to the system with Google credentials.

 Chromebooks are optimized for Google's apps, such as Gmail, Google Calendar and Google Drive.
 This deep integration can be either positive or negative, depending on how you use a PC.
 Getting set up on a Chromebook will be easy if you already use Google's services for your email, calendar and documents.
 However, if you use other popular services — such as Microsoft Outlook, AIM or Yahoo Mail — it might take some time to get adjusted to Google's OS.

-But it may be best to stick with Microsoft Web Apps if you already have a lot of Office files that you're bringing over to your Chromebook.
-There are often formatting issues when importing third-party documents into Drive, so the first few minutes of work may involve fixing anything that's broken.
+It may be best to stick with Microsoft Office Online if you already have a lot of Office files that you're bringing over to your Chromebook.
+There are often formatting issues when importing third-party documents into Drive.
 Fortunately, Google Drive allows you to save documents to Microsoft formats, so you'll still be able to share files with non-Chromebook users.

-Another issue that could influence your Chromebook buying decision is the availability of Internet connectivity.
 Chromebooks are designed to rely heavily on the Internet, which means that many apps simply won't work if you're out of Wi-Fi range.
-There are a growing number of "offline" Chrome apps that can work without Internet connectivity, including Gmail and Google Drive.
+There are more than 200 offline Chrome apps that can work without Internet connectivity, including Gmail, Pocket and Google Drive.

-You'll still be able to play games on the Chromebook, but you'll be limited to the games available in the Chrome Web store.
-Classics such as Angry Birds and Cut the Rope are there, but you won't have the same title selection as you would on a Windows machine or a MacBook.
-Chromebooks generally have limited graphics processing power, so even if a game such as "BioShock Infinite" were available, it would not play smoothly on these notebooks.
+You'll still be able to play games on the Chromebook, but you'll be limited to the titles available in the Chrome Web Store.
+Classic casual games like Bejeweled and Cut the Rope are there, but you won't have the same title selection as you would on a Windows machine or a Mac.
+Chromebooks generally have limited graphics processing power, so even if a game such as Metro: Last Light were available, it would not play smoothly on a Chromebook.

-The 11.6-inch Chromebooks, such as the Acer C720 and Samsung Chromebook 2, are on the smaller side.
+The 11.6-inch Chromebooks, such as the Lenovo 100S Chromebook and the HP Chromebook 11 G4, are on the smaller side.
 These models are generally less than 3 pounds, making them the most portable — and great options for kids.
-However, to some people, the screen size and keyboards will seem cramped.
+However, the screen size and keyboards may seem cramped for adults.

-Those looking for more real estate for Web surfing, getting work done, watching movies and playing games can pick up a 13.3-inch Chromebook like the Acer Chromebook 13 or the Toshiba Chromebook 2.
-The biggest Chromebook so far is the 14-inch HP Chromebook 14, but you won't find a 15- or 17-inch model yet.
-The biggest Chromebook so far is the 15-inch Acer Chromebook 15, but you won’'t find a 17-inch model yet.
+Those looking for more real estate for Web surfing, getting work done, watching movies and playing games can pick up a 13.3-inch Chromebook such as the Dell Chromebook 13 or the Toshiba Chromebook 2 CB35.
+If you need a large screen, consider the 15-inch Acer Chromebook 15, the biggest Chromebook so far.
+But you won't find a 17-inch Chromebook yet.

 Because Chromebooks are meant primarily for online use, the specs aren't as important as they are for Windows laptops, but you'll still want to know how much power and storage you're getting for your money.
 Here's a quick guide.